Introduction

 I will use database design as an example.

-To the software team, database design is to make sure the data are normalized, relationships defined, and it's clean and fast.
+To the software team, database design is to make sure the data is normalized, relationships are defined, and it's clean and fast.

 My solution is to build both normalized and denormalized versions of the same data inside a database, one version for each team.

-It would not be a problem for me to rebuild if necessary since I am the creator.
+It would not be a problem for me to rebuild if necessary, since I am the creator.
 I am in charge of the data team.
 I have data scraping, pipelines, modeling, infrastructures, databases, APIs, and R&D projects to handle.
 With limited time, I know I can live with this compromise.
-Startups move fast and most wouldn't survive long enough for you to worry about scalability issues, I need to balance the speed of execution and scalability of my design.
+Startups move fast, and most wouldn't survive long enough for you to worry about scalability issues.
+I need to balance the speed of execution and the scalability of my design.